 Bruce Homer, Ph.D. – Associate Professor of Educational Psychology, CUNY Graduate Center.
 Dr. Homer is an Associate Professor of Educational Psychology in the Learning, Development and Instruction subprogram.
 He is the director of the Child Interactive Learning and Development (CHILD) Lab at the Graduate Center.
 His research examines how children acquire and use “cultural tools” to store and transmit knowledge (e.g., language, literacy, and information technologies), and how these tools transform developmental and learning processes.
 Of particular interest is how development and learning affect the ways in which mental representations are formed.
 Dr. Homer has a number of currently active lines of research.
 In his role on the DE-CRUIT program, he orchestrates inclusion of recording technology in evaluation, and also coordinates performance of research and data analysis.

 Jason Cleveland – CEO of biotech startup, Lab79 Technologies, and research fellow at SomaLogic in Boulder.
-Former CEO of Asylum Research, an atomic force microscope company he co-founded 12 years ago.
 In 1990, he obtained a B.A. in Math and Physics from the University of Minnesota where he was a Goldwater scholar.
 At Minnesota, he worked in the lab of Dan Dahlberg in low temperature physics and magnetism.
-Cleveland received his Ph.D. in Experimental Physics from UCSB in 1995.
-There, in the lab of Paul Hansma, he studied interaction forces on the atomic scale as well as building a new generation of AFMs enabling the use of ultra-small cantilevers.
-From 1996 through 1999 he was a research scientist at Digital Instruments.
-His research there included understanding the physics of AFM phase imaging.
-He co-founded Asylum Research in 1999 and has served as Chairman and CEO.
-He is an author on more than 40 scientific publications and a co-inventor on over 20 patents.
+He received his Ph.D. in Experimental Physics from UCSB in 1995 where he worked on atomic force microscopes (AFM) in the lab of Paul Hansma.
+From 1996 through 1999 he was a research scientist at Digital Instruments, an AFM manufacturer.
+He co-founded an AFM company, Asylum Research, in 1999 and served as Chairman and then CEO until its sale to Oxford Instruments in 2012.
+He is an author on more than 40 scientific publications and an inventor on nearly 50 patents.
 On the DE-CRUIT team, Jason serves as Chairman of the Board.

 ORGANIZATIONS WORKING WITH THE DE-CRUIT TEAM